-(b) In addition to any other penalty or remedial requirement imposed by the Division, within 12 months of failing to successfully complete testing under subdivisions (a)(2) or (3), or otherwise failing to comply with a requirement of this section, the operator shall do one of the following:

-(1) Bring the well into compliance, to the satisfaction of the Division;

-(2) Partially plug and abandon the well in accordance with Section 1752; or

-(3) Plug and abandon the well in accordance with Public Resources Code section 3208; or

-(4) Schedule the well for plugging and abandonment under an approved Idle Well Management Plan or an approved Testing Waiver Plan.

-(c) Before conducting any test required under this section, the operator shall give the appropriate district office 24 hours' notice, or a shorter notice acceptable to the district office, so that a Division inspector may witness the testing.
-All testing shall be documented and copies of test results shall be submitted to the Division in an electronic a digital format within 3060 days of the date the test is conducted, except that when fluid-level testing indicates that fluid is, or is presumed to be, above the base of a USDW test results shall be submitted within 30 days.
+- (b) In addition to any other penalty or remedial requirement imposed by the Division, within 12 months of failing to successfully complete testing under subdivisions (a)(2) or (3), or otherwise failing to comply with a requirement of this section, the operator shall do one of the following: - Bring the well into compliance, to the satisfaction of the Division; - (2) Partially plug and abandon the well in accordance with Section 1752; ex - (3) Plug and abandon the well in accordance with Public Resources Code section 3208; or - (4) Schedule the well for plugging and abandonment under an approved Idle Well Management Plan or an approved Testing Waiver Plan. - (c) Before conducting any test required under this section, the operator shall give the appropriate district office 24 hours' notice, or a shorter notice acceptable to the district office, so that a Division inspector may witness the testing.
+All testing shall be documented and copies of test results shall be submitted to the Division in an electronic a digital format within 30 days of the date the test is conducted, except that when fluid-level testing indicates that fluid is, or is presumed to be, above the base of a USDW test results shall be submitted within 30 days.

-(d) Subject to approval by the Division, the requirements of this section and Section 1772.1.2 do not apply to an idle well if the operator has made a diligent effort to locate and access the well, and the documentation of those efforts demonstrates that the well is inaccessible it is infeasible to physically access the well.

-(1) Within one year of the Division approving an operator's demonstration that a well is inaccessible, the operator shall submit a plan for the Division's review and approval to ensure that any hazards posed by the well are identified and addressed so as to prevent damage to life, health, property, and natural resources.
-The plan shall at a minimum address all of the following:

-(A) Ongoing monitoring of the inaccessible well, including by such methods as periodic gas monitoring at the surface, monitoring of other wells in proximity, and, where appropriate, groundwater monitoring:

-(B) Response to any indication that the inaccessible well is venting gas discharging reservoir fluids to the surface or otherwise posing a threat;

-(C) Planning and commitment to plug and abandon the well in accordance with Public Resource Code section 3208 as soon as possible should it ever become accessible; and

-(DG) Periodic reporting to the Division on the implementation of the plan.

-(2) If the Division identifies any deficiencies in the plan submitted by the operator, then the Division will consult with the operator and identify an appropriate timeframe for correcting the deficiency.

-(3) It is a violation of this subdivision if the operator fails to submit a plan under subdivision (d)(1) in a timely manner, fails to address deficiencies with the plan in a timely manner, or fails to comply with the plan as approved by the Division.
-If the operator violates this section then the Division may, in its discretion, discontinue the waiver under this subdivision from compliance with the other requirements of this section and Section 1772.1.2.
+- (d) Subject to approval by the Division, the requirements of this section and Section 1772.1.2 do not apply to an idle well if the operator has made a diligent effort to locate and access the well, and the documentation of those efforts demonstrates that the well is inaccessible it is infeasible to physically access the well. - (1) Within one year of the Division approving an operator's demonstration that a well is inaccessible, the operator shall submit a plan for the Division's review and approval to ensure that any hazards posed by the well are identified and addressed so as to prevent damage to life, health, property, and natural resources.
+The plan shall at a minimum address all of the following: - (A) Ongoing monitoring of the inaccessible well, including by such methods as periodic gas monitoring at the surface, monitoring of other wells in proximity, and, where appropriate, groundwater monitoring; - (B) Response to any indication that the inaccessible well is venting gas discharging reservoir fluids to the surface or otherwise posing a threat; - (C) Planning and commitment to plug and abandon the well in accordance with Public Resource Code section 3208 as soon as possible should it ever become accessible; and - (D⊕) Periodic reporting to the Division on the implementation of the plan. - (2) If the Division identifies any deficiencies in the plan submitted by the operator, then the Division will consult with the operator and identify an appropriate timeframe for correcting the deficiency. - (3) It is a violation of this subdivision if the operator fails to submit a plan under subdivision (d)(1) in a timely manner, fails to address deficiencies with the plan-in-a timely manner within the timeframe established under subdivision (d)(2), or fails to comply with the plan as approved by the Division.
+If the operator violates this section subdivision (d), then the Division-may, in its discretion, will determine whether to discontinue the waiver under this subdivision-from compliance with the other requirements of this section and Section 1772.1.2 based upon consideration of the extent of the operator' noncompliance with subdivision (d) and whether continuing the waiver will further the goal of ensuring that any hazards posed by the idle well are identified and addressed so as to prevent damage to life, health, property, and natural resources.